SIWECOS/Ini-S-Scanner/Readme.md

 ### Filesystem issues

 - `Cannot create` *XXX*`:` *REASON*
+- `Failed to rename` *XXX##* `to` *XXX*`:` *REASON*

   The blacklist couldn't be saved to filesystem.

-- `Failed to rename` *XXX##* `to` *XXX*`:` *REASON*

-  The blacklist couldn't be renamed.
+  Check existance of the directories and permissions.

 - `Cannot read` *XXX*`:` *REASON*

   The blacklist couldn't be read from filesystem.
+  Check existance of the file and permissions.

+- `Couldn't create` *path_to_storage*`.$index`
+- `Failed to save temporary index file`
+- `Failed to save index file`

+  The scanner couldn't create its index file.
+  Check existance of the directories and permissions.

 ### Configuration issues